Network Structure and Naive Sequential Learning: Probability of Mislearning and Network Structure

-In this section, we compare the probability of mislearning across networks where learning is imperfect.
-To do so, we first derive a formula for the probability of asymptotic mislearning as a function of the observation network.
-Proposition \ref{prop:influence_correct_learning} implies this probability will be non-zero on many network structures of interest.
+In this section, we compare the probability of mislearning in networks where complete learning fails by Proposition \ref{prop:influence_correct_learning}.
+To do so, we first derive a formula for the probability of mislearning as a function of the observation network.
 Then, applying this expression to several canonical network structures, we compute comparative statics of this probability with respect to network parameters.

 The first network structure we consider assigns the same weight to each link.
 Next, we study a homophilic network structure with agents split into two groups, allowing different weights on links within groups and between groups.
-In Appendix \ref{sec:Further-Applications} we consider additional network structures: variations of these networks where link weights decay exponentially with distance, the network where all agents have the same fixed out-degree, and a mix of naive and autarkic agents.